 - Corned Beef Hash – My husband loves hash so much that I make a second corned beef every year just to chop up for this breakfast favorite.
 I find the boiled potatoes too mushy, so I use frozen cubed potatoes instead.
 Simply sautee the corned beef and potatoes in a skillet until as crispy as you like.
 Serve with fried or poached eggs on top.

 - Breakfast Pizza – Farm Wife Cooks has a great recipe for Easy Breakfast Pizza.
-Simply substitute corned beef for the bacon and use swiss instead of jack cheese.
+Substitute corned beef for the bacon and use swiss instead of jack cheese.